Amaru8/Hide-Collapse-Arrows-Cider/README.md

 # ➡️ Hide Collapse Arrows

+> [!WARNING]
+>This project has been archived, and no further updates or support will be provided under any circumstances.
+I highly recommend switching to [Cider v2](https://cider.sh/downloads/client) for the latest themes, features, improvements, and continued support.

 This style **hides** the collapse arrows on the sidebar.

 ### This style will not disable the collapse feature.